paramt/Q4T/README.md

-# :pencil: Quiz for Telegram
+# :pencil: Scheduled Quizzes for Telegram
 > Post scheduled quizzes on Telegram using a list of questions from Google Sheets

 ## :electric_plug: Set up